 No.1 Choice/Best Acoustic Guitars- Beginner Pack

 - Pros: Top Seller, Essential Extras For Beginners, Best Budget Acoustic, Top Brand, Tobacco Brown Sunburst Or Natural

 - Cons: A Little Dull Sounding

 The first full-size acoustic guitar in this review.
 I really like this F325D Yamaha guitar.
 We’ve had one in the family and it lasted years.

 The guitar can be purchased alone, but I was so impressed with the extras, and the low cost of the upgrade.

-Items: gig bag, strings, picks, tuner, guitar strap, and guitar stand, plus 2 vouchers.
+Items: gig bag, strings, picks, tuner, and a sturdy guitar strap.
 When buying acoustic guitars for kids, it’s always a bonus to have little extras that will keep you on track without disruption.

 The Yamaha F310 has a well-balanced tone, warm and responsive due to the well-built and smooth Rosewood fingerboard and spruce top.
 I’ve played far more expensive guitars that don’t come close to this.

 The fretboard and neck are surprisingly light, slim, and easy to learn on.
 Made from a combination of good quality eco woods, you can’t go far wrong with this deal to get you going.